lucasnotini/lucasnotini/README.md

 ## 💻 About me:

 I am a Python programmer that has a passion for solving life's problems since a young age.
-I use to say that if there's a solution out there, I will for sure find it! :monocle_face:
+If there's a solution out there, I will for sure find it! :monocle_face:

 I'm good at:
 - Python - Django/Pandas/Streamlit/Matplotlib